The Catacombs of San Sebastian have attracted both pilgrims and tourists for centuries.

 What to see at San Sebastiano Catacombs

-There are lots to see at Catacombs and Church of San Sebastiano, and you can easily spend half a day exploring the tourist attraction.
+There is much to see at the Catacombs and the Church of San Sebastiano, and you can easily spend half a day exploring these tourist attractions.

 The Christian Catacomb